-There will be 5 Midterm exams throughout the semester.
+There will be 5 exams throughout the semester.
 Your lowest exam grade will be dropped.
 The exam content may change, and the dates are tentative and will be finalized after the add/drop period.

 Each exam is weighted equally, and each exam will be worth 10% of your final grade.
-Review sessions will be given prior to each exam.
-Exams will be given as Assembly exams during the E2-E3 period (8:20-9:30 pm) on the assigned dates.
-Exams will be presented on CANVAS using Respondus LockDown Browser and Zoom.
+You will have 50 minutes to complete each exam.
+Exams will be given via Canvas.

-There will be a comprehensive final exam that is with 15% of the grade.
+There will be a comprehensive final exam that is worth 15% of the grade.

-You have two weeks after the test results are posted to resolve any questions about scores and grades.
+You have one week after the test results are posted to resolve any questions about scores and grades.
 No changes to your exam grade will be made after that time.